Transportation Resources

 When our refugee resettlement team is notified that a new arrival is scheduled, the most urgent priority is to make sure that a (minimally) furnished housing unit will be ready for them when they get here.
 Volunteers assist with the preparations, from assembling and making the beds to stocking the kitchen.

-If you are a Dayton-area landlord who would like to learn more about providing housing for refugee individuals and families, please call our resettlement team at (937) 223-7217 ext.
-2167.
+If you are a Dayton-area landlord who would like to learn more about renting to refugee individuals and families, please call our resettlement team at (937) 223-7217.

 Imagine being forced to leave your home and move to another country.
 You have little or no choice in choosing the country you’re going to, and you don’t know the language or what the culture is like.
 Your job skills may not be transferable to the local economy where you’re going.
 Even the food is completely foreign to you.